Daily News Egypt

 The 24th edition of the competition was held this year from 13-18 November throughout 19 Egyptian governorates.

 “The competition received an overwhelming response.
-Over 13,000 children aged between 6-18 years from more than 1,800 schools participated in the competition,” stated the Indian embassy in Cairo in a press release.
+Over 13,000 children aged between 6-18 years from more than 1,800 schools participated in glimpses of India3the competition,” stated the Indian embassy in Cairo in a press release.

 Several awards were granted to 320 winners in general categories, of whom 25 are children with special needs who were felicitated to improve their talents.
 The winners were chosen by a nine-member independent jury.